c0okiemf/go-redis-vue-accounting-app/README.md

 ## Tech

 The application's backend is built with Go.
 The frontend is built with Vue.
-The application uses ImmuDB Vault as the remote database.
+The application uses Redis as storage.
 It uses docker-compose for running the application in a containerized environment, and nginx to serve the frontend.

 ### Backend

 The backend is built with Go and uses the Gin framework.
-The backend is responsible for handling requests from the frontend, and interacting with the ImmuDB Vault database.
+The backend is responsible for handling requests from the frontend, and interacting with the Redis database.
-It features caching to prevent throttling of the ImmuDB Vault API.
-Cache is flushed upon adding a new transaction.
 Swagger is used to document the API.
 Once the Docker image is running, you can access the Swagger documentation at `http://localhost:8081/swagger/index.html`.
 The addTransaction request is validated server-side, using gin's built-in validation.
 Then, the errors object is parsed on the frontend to display the error messages to the user.